Anatomy and Development of the Testicles

 - Sexual abuse

-- Abnormality in vas deferens or ejaculatory duct
+- Abnormality in the vas deferens or ejaculatory duct

 - Hernia (obstructed or incarcerated)